fongc123/notes/Machine Learning/Association Analysis.md

 In general, frequent $(k-1)$-item sets generate new candidate $k$-item sets.

 ## Generation of Candidates
+A smart generation method does not generate candidates that are guaranteed to be infrequent.

 > [!WARNING]
 > Generation of new candidates only aims to **reduce duplicates** and **remove any $k$-item sets that are guaranteed to be infrequent** (*the superset of an infrequent item set is also infrequent*).
 The new $k$-item set candidates must still be checked if they themselves are frequent.

 ## Example
 An example of the algorithm is shown below, where the minimum support count is $3$ and a frequent 3-item set is generated.